47colborne/dynamini/README.md

 * :array
 * :set

-Booleans and strings don't actually need to be translated, but you can set up defaults for those fields this way.
+Default values aren't actually written to the database when saving your instance.
+Instead, they define what will be returned when reading an unset or nullified attribute.
+If you don't provide your own default, the "default default" value depends on the specified type:

+* array: []
+* set: Set.new
+* all other types: nil
+* attribute not handled: nil

-The magic fields updated_at and created_at are handled as :time by default.
+The auto-generated fields updated_at and created_at are intrinsically handled as :time.

 ## Enumerable Attributes
 You can save arrays and sets to your Dynamini model.
 Optionally, you can have Dynamini perform type conversion on each element of your enumerable.
 Here's how it works: